The-Taggart-Institute/archivist/README.md

 5. Fill in the `config.json` details with the saved information.
 6. `cargo install --path .` and then `archivist` in this directory for the Rustaceans, or use `docker compose up -d` with the associated Dockerfile.
 7. Use the Discord app install link on a server of your choosing.
-8. DM `@The Archivist register`, the regiser the commands.
+8. DM `@The Archivist register`, then regiser the commands.
 9. Get Archivin'!

 ## Usage